 South to Government Cut and Key Biscayne

-Crossing east puts you on mid‑bay shoals, shallow flats, and mangrove edges, or over to downtown Miami marinas.
+Crossing west puts you on mid‑bay shoals and shallow flats, or over to downtown Miami marinas, mangrove islands and the Miami River.
 Many near‑shore stretches have slow‑speed or no‑wake zones.
 Always verify depth and anchoring rules, and avoid sensitive seagrass beds.

 Estimate your run time